 I am a member of the OU Children's Research Centre and Co-direactor of the Centre for Literacy and Social Justice.
 I work closely with colleagues from the Early Years and Primary team and the Centre for the study of Global Development to collaborate on research and development projects.

-I am a lecturer on the Master's in Education programme, currently seconded to the Education Studies Undergraduate team with a specific focus on E309 Comparative and international education as well as employability and student voice across the programme.
-Over the last 2 years, I worked with the Masters academic team on the Inclusive Practice pathway and chaired the EE812 Leadership and Management module.This involved working with the team to support students and associate lecturers, planning for new developments and developing new online content.
+I am a Senior Lecturer on the Education Studies (Primary) programme, with a specific focus on E309 Comparative and international education as well as equality, diversity and inclusion, employability and student voice across the programme.
+Previously, I worked with the Masters academic team on the Inclusive Practice pathway and chaired the EE812 Leadership and Management module.This involved working with the team to support students and associate lecturers, planning for new developments and developing new online content.
 I have also worked with other team members on PDP and reflective practice activities for students linked to Master’s module developments and contributed to new developments on the E822 multi-disciplinary dissertation module.
 Before joining the OU I had recently developed a Masters programme in Children’s Literature and Literacies in collaboration with colleagues from English, Education Studies, Early Childhood Studies and BA Primary QTS and the Library.
 I have collaborated on the design and authoring of free to access online professional development materials including 'Professional development for inclusive education' for teachers in low resource contexts as well as a new Badged online course 'Developing reading for pleasure: engaging young readers' available on OpenLearn.